jpjones76/SeisIO.jl/docs/DevGuides/time.md

 An equivalent one-liner to obtain a String vector with UTC times of each sample in channel `i` is

 `stx = string.(u2d.(SeisIO.t_expand(S.t[i], S.fs[i]).*1.0e-6))`

+# 4. Time Gap Definition
+In SeisIO, for time-series data with sampling rate Δ μs, a time gap is defined by two adjacent samples xᵢ, xᵢ₊₁ with sample times tᵢ, tᵢ₊₁ : |tᵢ - tᵢ₊₁ - Δ| > 0.5Δ.

+## Logging Gaps
+From the above definition, any deviation from the sample interval Δ that exceeds 0.5Δ should be logged to `:t`.
+Negative time gaps should also be logged.

+### Example
+If Δ = 20000 μs, tᵢ = 100000 μs, and tᵢ₊₁ = 108000 μs, record a gap of -12000 μs at sample i+1.